Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-01-02-preview/types.md

 ## ManagedClusterSecurityProfile
 ### Properties
 * **azureKeyVaultKms**: [AzureKeyVaultKms](#azurekeyvaultkms): Azure Key Vault [key management service](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/) settings for the security profile.
-* **customCATrustCertificates**: any[]: A list of up to 10 base64 encoded CAs that will be added to the trust store on nodes with the Custom CA Trust feature enabled.
+* **customCATrustCertificates**: any[] {maxLength: 10}: A list of up to 10 base64 encoded CAs that will be added to the trust store on nodes with the Custom CA Trust feature enabled.
 For more information see [Custom CA Trust Certificates](https://learn.microsoft.com/en-us/azure/aks/custom-certificate-authority)
 * **defender**: [ManagedClusterSecurityProfileDefender](#managedclustersecurityprofiledefender): Microsoft Defender settings for the security profile.
 * **imageCleaner**: [ManagedClusterSecurityProfileImageCleaner](#managedclustersecurityprofileimagecleaner): ImageCleaner settings for the security profile.
 * **nodeRestriction**: [ManagedClusterSecurityProfileNodeRestriction](#managedclustersecurityprofilenoderestriction): [Node Restriction](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#noderestriction) settings for the security profile.